rycwilson/drag-race/README.md

 ## Bonus

-Have the winner of the drag race be displayed after that car hits the finish line
+* Have the winner of the drag race be displayed after that car hits the finish line
+* Be able to start the race from the beginning

 ## Super-bonus

-* Be able to start the race from the beginning
 * Display other vehicles to add to the drag race
+* Take vehicles out of the race
+* Show the velocity of the vehicle as its moving